Memorial Day Restaurant Specials: 5 Winning Tactics

 - NYC night club Hudson Terrace offered a free happy hour party that included drink specials, food, a DJ, as well as VIP section.

 Memorial Day will likely bring in a lot of families with children.
-Make sure you have enough supplies to keep kids occupied.
+Make sure you have a kid-friendly restaurant and enough supplies to keep them occupied.
 Have a good stock of high chairs, coloring pages, and crayons.
 To encourage families to visit, restaurants can offer discounts to veterans and kids.

 The DOL found that the unemployment rate for veterans this year is 4.1%, increasing from last year’s 3.7% unemployment rate.
 What better way to show your support for veterans and military families than by giving back?
-There are many nonprofits that help support veterans that help support veterans and their families.
+Many nonprofits help support veterans that help support veterans and their families.
 There are a few ways you could collect donations in your restaurant.
 You could collect diners’ donations and match what they donate.
-Or, you could take a portion of each diners’ final bill and donate it to a charity.
-You could even choose a few charities and let guests choose where they’d like to submit their donation.
+Or, you could take a portion of each diners’ final bill and present it to a charity.
+You could even choose a few charities and let guests decide where to submit their donation.

 Promote on Social Media

 Whatever promotions you choose, make sure to get the word out there on social media.
-This is also a good time to make sure all your information on your restaurant’s social media accounts is accurate.
+These holidays are also an excellent time to make sure all your information on your restaurant’s social media accounts is accurate.
 You’ll want to look at your phone number, address, website, and hours of operation are all up-to-date.

-Even if you aren’t able to do any special promotions for Memorial Day, make a dedicated post on May 28th.
+Even if you aren’t able to do any special promotions for Memorial Day, make a dedicated post on Memorial Day.
 Post pictures of veterans that visit your restaurant and encourage followers to post pictures too.

 About the Author